meetdomaine/Kit/documentation/content/settings/browsersync.md

 #### bs.local

 This property sets the value of the proxy address that appears in browser.
-For almost all instances, you'll want to keep this at localhost.
+For almost all instances, you'll want to keep this as localhost.
 However, if you want to do something like debug a remote device on a local network you can set this to you local IP address.

 ```js
 {